 - online training tutorials that are included with any purchase of PALS,

-- access to monthly professional development webinars, both live and recorded, as part of the Premier package,
+- access to monthly professional development webinars, both live and recorded, as part of the Premier package, and

 For more detailed information, explore the “Implementation” and “PALS Online System” menu links above.